microsoft/confidential-ai-workshop/tutorials/confidential-llm-inferencing/README.md

 #### 6.1.
 Install Local Python Dependencies
-Install the necessary Python packages for encryption and Azure Key Vault interaction:
+First ensure that you have a working Python environment (you can check this by running `python --version` in your terminal).
+Then install the necessary Python packages for encryption and Azure Key Vault interaction:

 ```powershell
 pip install azure-identity==1.23.1 azure-keyvault-keys==4.11.0 pycryptodome==3.23.0